 How does a gated community work?

 Each resident gets a remote to open the gate.
+Some communities allow you to program your Easy Pass to activate the gate.
 If you have an overhead console, you can probably program that.
 In addition, if you have someone, say a relative, who you want to be able to come and go as they please, you can make them a permanent visitor or give them a remote.
 If you have one time visitors, call the guardhouse and let them know to let them through.

 Can my grandchildren visit me?